This is how turmeric can make athletes invincible

-Food trends aren’t uncommon for an athlete.
-More and more exotic herbs and spices are starting to show their health benefits.
+Food trends aren’t uncommon for athletes given that more herbs and spices are starting to show their health benefits.
 We all have our fair share of beneficial plants, but there’s a South Asian spice that’s gaining traction in the fitness community.

 Turmeric is a plant from the ginger family that is used to make curry.
 The roots of turmeric are widely used in medicine, but the main component that is beneficial to athletes is curcumin.
 This is the primary source of turmeric’s health benefits.

 Triathletes undergo a lot of stress from training and races, and these can cause inflammation.
-While acute or short term inflammation in itself isn’t that bad, excessive or chronic inflammation results in injury and other problems in the body.
+While acute or short-term inflammation itself isn’t that bad, excessive or chronic inflammation results in injury and other problems in the body.
 For a triathlete, this could mean poor recovery, poor performance, and increased muscle injuries like plantar fasciitis.

 Turmeric has anti-inflammatory properties that may work even better than pharmaceutical medicine.
 It inhibits certain enzymes so it won’t reach chronic levels.
-According to a 2015 study, consuming turmeric before a workout alleviates fatigue and offsets exercise-induced muscle damages.
+According to studies, consuming turmeric before a workout alleviates fatigue and offsets exercise-induced muscle damage.
 It can also reduce joint pain from arthritis and improve overall mobility.

 Turmeric has antioxidants that stimulate the gallbladder to release bile, which helps break down food for digestion.
 Its anti-inflammatory qualities can prevent certain digestive problems like ulcerative colitis, indigestion, nausea, and diarrhea.
 Further studies also show that curcumin stays longer in the digestive tract and helps alleviate gastrointestinal problems like gas and bloating.
 This can help any stomach issues a triathlete may experience before and during race day.